Code-Institute-Submissions/PeterQ93-quiz_JanREsub/README.md

 ### **User Stories**

- - As a user i want
- - As a user i want
+ - As a user i want the site to be easy to use with a colourful and welcoming interface.
- - As a user i want classes available
+ - As a user i want to be challenged on my knowledge.
- - As a user i want
+ - As a user i want to be able to save my scores.
- - As a user i want
+ - As a user i want to see the top 5 scores.

 ​
 ​
 ### **Site Aims**

+1. Create a simple but engaging quiz game.
+2. Minimise continued maintenance with externally sourced quiz questions.
+3. Be engaging wnough to hold peoples attention.

 ​
 ### **Color Scheme**

-​
+The color scheme implemented throughout the site is a mixture between:

+- #f3f3f3 for h1 and h2.
+- #f3f3f3 for footer font colour.
+- rgb(32, 32, 32) for the heading background.
+- rgb(32, 32, 32) for footer background colour.
+- rgb(112,66,20) for the body.
+- #f3f3f3 for the text in the button.
+- rgb(32, 32, 32) for the background in the button.
+- #f3f3f3 for the hover on the button.
+- #f3f3f3 for the background in the choice container.
+- rgb(32, 32, 32) for the text in the choice container.
+- #f3f3f3 for the letter on the choices.
+- rgb(32, 32, 32) for the background of the letter choice.

+All colours have been implemented to compliment each other and be aesthetically pleasing.

 ## **Typography**

 In the making of this website i used  font style i taught complimented each other and the layout of the website.